 Job Title: Professor of US Literature and Culture

-Teaching: I contribute to the courses on Twentieth-Century American Literature, Writing America, Nineteenth-Century and American Fiction.
+Teaching: I contribute to the courses on Twentieth-Century American Literature, Writing America, and Wilde.

 Areas of Interest: I work mainly on nineteenth- and twentieth-century US literature.
 My research has nearly always been about how literature intersects with history, and with other cultural forms.
 My first book, Mark Twain and the Feminine Aesthetic (Cambridge UP, 1992), explored Twain's engagement with the emergent cultural and political power of women - how and why he supported, ridiculed, and sentimentalised women in the public sphere.
 I subsequently investigated the relations between writing, childhood, and commerce in Consumerism and American Girls' Literature, 1860-1940 (Cambridge UP, 2003).
 Later work has often had a queer studies and inter-disciplinary focus, as with A Queer History of the Ballet (Routledge, 2007).
 For a full list of publications, see Peter Stoneley Publications.